Useful Notes: Chicago

 - Andersonville: A historic Swedish neighborhood, it developed a sizable lesbian enclave back in The '80s.
 During the most recent real estate boom, it was heralded as the Next Hip Thing, but while it never did become the next Lakeview, it lived up to the label in many respects.

-- Rogers Park: A former site of a major Pottawatomie Indian settlement, the neighborhood has become a haven for immigrants from all over the globe, including India, Pakistan, Russia, Ecudaor, Korea, China and various Middle Eastern countries.
+- Rogers Park: A former site of a major Pottawatomie Indian settlement (part of its boundary line, as defined by a 1816 treaty, is now Rogers Avenue), the neighborhood has become a haven for immigrants from all over the globe, including India, Pakistan, Russia, Ecudaor, Korea, China and various Middle Eastern countries.
 It is one of the few Chicago neighborhoods that can be safely called "integrated."
 The section closest to Chicago's northern border (locally known as Juneway Terrace or, less charitably, Juneway Jungle) is fairly poor, but the rest of the neighborhood is largely working class, with some middle-class incursions along the coast and near Loyola University.
 (North of the city limits here lies Evanston, an old college town.)

 - West Ridge: The western section of Rogers Park back when Rogers Park was an independent village, it shares many characteristics with its parent community, except it has less gentrification, more immigrants and less genuinely poor areas.